 - Best for attics, hard-to-reach or oddly shaped areas and already insulated areas.

 - Usually made of fiberglass, cellulose or mineral wool.

 - Blown or sprayed into place with pneumatic equipment.

-- Can fill wall cavities and installed over existing insulation.
+- Can fill wall cavities.

 - Available in pre-cut widths to fit between studs and joists.

 - Come in continuous lengths ranging from 20- to 40-feet.

 - Another one of the most affordable types of insulation.
 Comparable in price to batts.

 - Like batts, standard fiberglass rolls have R-values ranging from R-2.9 to R-3.8 for every inch of thickness.
 High-density insulation rolls can have R-values as high as R-4.3 per inch.

 Foam board or insulating boards are rigid panels of insulation that have a high R-value.
 Because they have a high R-value and can be used nearly anywhere in your home, foam board insulation is one of the most common types of insulation.